 As a consequence, we rely at present on historical clinical data.
 This is complicated by additional issues: a lack of accurate recording of data on intersex diagnoses, variable determinations about what makes a specific diagnosis an intersex diagnosis, and the impact of ideological values on those questions.

-We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend a figure of 1.7%, despite its flaws.
-This was published by Blackless and others in the American Journal of Human Biology, a peer reviewed scientific journal, and also by Anne Fausto-Sterling, Professor of Biology and Gender Studies at Brown University in the US.
+We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend an upper bound figure of 1.7%, despite its flaws.
+This was published by Blackless and others in the American Journal of Human Biology, and also by Anne Fausto-Sterling, Professor of Biology and Gender Studies at Brown University in the US.
 No more accurate sources of data yet exist.

-The 4% figure was apparently first quoted by Dr John Money and was attributed to Professor Koopman in error by Cosmo Magazine.
-Money was regarded as a preeminent authority on intersex issues until revelations regarding the David Reimer case (this classic medical case study concerned the gender identity of a boy raised as a girl after a botched circumcision).
+The higher figure of 4% was apparently first quoted by John Money, PhD.
+Money was regarded as a preeminent authority on intersex issues until the late 1990s and revelations regarding the David Reimer case; this classic medical case study concerned the gender identity of a boy raised as a girl after a botched circumcision.

 Lower bound estimates

 Many sources cite lower bound estimates of 1 in 1,500 or 1 in 2,000 live births.
-These tend to exclude many intersex variations that are otherwise considered by medicine now to be “Disorders of Sex Development” or “DSD”; they focus on a narrower range of traits where external genitalia are “ambiguous”.
+These tend to exclude many intersex variations that are otherwise considered by medicine now to be “Disorders of Sex Development” or “DSD”; they focus on a narrower range of traits where external genitalia are “ambiguous” and diagnosis is made at birth.
 For example, Professor Alice Dreger has said, in 1998: